rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 - Config

 ### :simple-statuspage: 5.1 Status
 The Status tab, enabled through the integration of NetBox with the NAPALM plugin, displays real-time operational information of the network device.
-This functionality allows the administrator to quickly monitor the current state of the equipment without leaving the NetBox interface.
+This functionality allows the administrator to quickly monitor the current status of the equipment without leaving the NetBox interface.

 :material-pin: **Main Information Presented**: